tribixbite/awesome/README.md

 ## TypeScript

+*   [TipLink/opos-outliers](https://github.com/TipLink/opos-outliers) - This project was built for the Only Possible on Solana hackathon to showcase the power of compressed NFTs and TipLink.
 *   [256hax/solana-anchor-react-minimal-example](https://github.com/256hax/solana-anchor-react-minimal-example) - Solana, Anchor, Metaplex, React Minimal Example.
 Out of the Box, easy to start!
 *   [MarkSackerberg/sol-metadata-update-preparer](https://github.com/MarkSackerberg/sol-metadata-update-preparer) -
 *   [MarkSackerberg/umi-cmv3-ui-inofficial](https://github.com/MarkSackerberg/umi-cmv3-ui-inofficial) -